 Achievement and progress in class, homework, assessments and examinations are used to inform setting arrangements, which are reviewed on a termly basis.
 Parents and carers receive regular reports, at least termly, and more frequently in Year 11.

-Please see our Y7 Curriculum Information & Options Booklet attached.
+Please see the Curriculum Information Booklets for Years 7, 8 & 9 attached.

-At Key Stage 4 (Years 9-11) pupils prepare for nine examination subjects: a core of mathematics, English language, English literature, and double science; at least one of history, geography or a foreign language; and three other option subjects.
+In the Upper School (Years 10 and 11) pupils prepare for nine examination subjects: a core of mathematics, English language, English literature, and combined science; at least one of history, geography or a foreign language; and three other option subjects.
 This enables pupils to take more than one humanities subject, more than one language, triple science or more than one arts/creative subject if they wish.
 A small number of pupils may wish to take additional GCSEs, including Astronomy and further languages as extension activities.

 Physical Education and PAL (preparation for adult life) are also part of the core curriculum for all.
-The latter include a comprehensive Careers Education programme with input from a specialist Careers Advisor.
+The latter includes a comprehensive Careers Education programme with input from a specialist Careers Advisor.

-‘Drop down’ lessons and half days at Key Stage 4 enable pupils to explore themes such as globalization and preparation for work in partnership with Deloitte Consulting who have a long-standing relationship with the Academy.
+‘Dropdown’ lessons and half days in the Upper School enable pupils to explore themes such as globalization and preparation for work in partnership with Deloitte Consulting who have a long-standing relationship with the Academy.

-Please see the Curriculum Information Booklets for Y's 10 & 11 attached.
+Please see the Curriculum Information Booklets for Years 10 & 11 attached.

 The Academy’s highly successful Sixth Form is entirely academically selective.
 23 A Levels are offered and details of both the entry requirements and subjects offered can be found in the Sixth Form Prospectus.